ADMINISTRATIVE PROCEDURE No. 3231

 At the time of inspection and review, the parents or adult students granted access to records may request that information in the student’s records be amended.
 Custodians (e.g., teacher, counselor, nurse, psychologist) may honor such requests by correcting or deleting records which are misleading, violate privacy, or inaccurate, provided that the senior custodian (principal or department head) concurs.

 If the senior custodian denies the requested correction or deletion, the parent or adult student may request an informal hearing before the superintendent or designee, which hearing will be held within 10 school days of the receipt of such request.
 During the hearing, the superintendent or designee will review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
 The superintendent or designee will send his/her written decision to the parent or adult student within 10 school days of the hearing.

 If the district still decides not to amend the records as a result of the hearing, the parent or adult student requesting amendment of the records may insert a written explanation of their objections in such records.

 Maintenance of Student Records

-D. Honor access requests for the parent/guardian or eligible student.
+D. Honor access requests for the parent or adult student;

 Disposition of Student Records